I’ve been meaning to write about these two topics for weeks.

 There were issues, too.
 I recognize that now, and it's sad and painful, the tragedy and alcoholic trauma the family held inside.
 It took my life's journey to arrive there, doors opened and closed.
 And the journey continues, the doors still appearing.
 Truth and beauty.

-Standing there in the grass in my tank top, flip-flops and skirt, I could see my mother in her 1970s long-sleeve print dress with matching fabric belt and stockings.
+Standing there in the grass in my tank top, flip-flops and skirt, I could see my mother in her 1970s long-sleeve print dress with matching fabric belt, "suntan" colored pantyhose.
 The shoes, I can't remember the shoes.
-And my Dad, well, as I always saw him, in pants and a collared, buttoned, short-sleeve shirt, white or pale blue oxford, open at the neck to reveal his white short-sleeved undershirt.
-(His collar size was 17, which we all knew.)
+And my Dad, well, as I always saw him, in pants and a collared, buttoned, short-sleeve shirt, white or pale blue oxford, open at the neck to reveal a white, short-sleeved undershirt.
+(His collar size was 17 1/2, which we all knew.)
 Leather shoes with laces.

 I had gone alone to the cemetery a couple of weeks earlier (Spice/Spike attends school in Paramus, so I was nearby) but couldn't find the grave.
 The grass was overgrown, and the gravestones are flush/flat with the ground.
-Sis said something about no above-ground stones or statuary allowed.
+Sis said something about no above-ground stones or statuary allowed there.

 My good sister took on the task.
 From her home in Connecticut, she called the office on the grounds, spoke to an efficient woman who pinpointed the location.
 That's my sister.
 She goes the distance to help family and friends.